Updated March 2, 2022

 All students served by the Stillwater Central School District are expected to attend in-class every day or according to the established schedule for a program or specific course.
 Exceptions may be:

-● Due to a quarantine or short-term medical need, students will be required to access curriculum through Google Classroom.
+● Due to a quarantine or short-term medical need, students may be required to access curriculum through Google Classroom.

 ● A significant medical condition as outlined in an IEP and/or a Section 504 Plan shall be considered an exception to the requirement of an in-person learning model.